jongio/memealyzer/README.md

 ### Cosmos Emulator

 You can now use the Cosmos Emulator instead of Azure Cosmos.
-Follow these steps to configure Cosmos Emulator for first use.
-After you do this once you do not need to do it again.
+Follow these steps to enable the emulator, which will tell the `./run.sh` and `./debug.sh` scripts to run the cosmos-emulator container.
+See, `./scripts/cosmos.sh` for details.

 1. Open `.env` file that is in the root of this project.
 1. Scroll to bottom and uncomment `USE_COSMOS_EMULATOR=true`